 Traditionally, printing a book was a time-consuming and costly endeavor.
-Self-publishers had to invest a lot of money up front to print a big quantity of books, because it was too costly to print in small quantities.
+Self-publishers had to invest a lot of money up front in order to print a big quantity of books, because it was too costly to print in small quantities.
 Then authors had to store or manage inventory, and worry about when to place the next print order.
-But Print on Demand is changing all of that!
+But Print on Demand has changed all of that!

 Can Blue Cherry help me with Print on Demand?

 Yes!
 Blue Cherry creates print-ready book files to be printed on demand with providers such as Amazon’s CreateSpace.
 A print-ready book file is similar to a fixed-layout eBook (link), in that it must be designed and then formatted page by page.